The Batman movie’s release date – plus cast and news

 — Matt Reeves (@mattreevesLA) October 17, 2019

-Paul Dano has been forged as basic antagonist The Riddler/Edward Nashton, a task which Superbad’s Jonah Hill had beforehand been in talks for.
+Paul Dano has been solid as traditional antagonist The Riddler/Edward Nashton, a job which Superbad’s Jonah Hill had beforehand been in talks for.
 Dano joins Pattinson and Large Little Lies star Zoe Kravitz, who has landed the long-lasting function of Catwoman, each confirmed by director Reeves on Twitter.

 pic.twitter.com/Bi9bY5FhWb